 The place is on a small valley between two hills: it includes the agora, the theater, and some mosaics.

 Museum of Aidone – The Dea di Morgantina must be visited.
-The Statue, discovered in a clandestine excavation, was returned to Italy after it was illicitly purchased by the Paul Getty Museum in Malibu.
-Dea di Morgantina
+The Statue, discovered in an, illegal excavation, was given back after a dispute due to its previous purchasing by Paul Getty Museum in Malibu’.

 Dea di Morgantina – ph.
 Elisa Bonacini

-The story of the Head of Hades of and his blue curl is fascinating.
+There is another jewel in the museum.
+The story of the Head of Hades and its blue curl is fascinating.

-The curl had been found in a crate, among the many findings coming from the Sanctuary of Demeter and Kore, located in the city quarter San Francesco Bisconti, in Morgantina.
+The curl had been found in a case, among the many findings coming from the Sanctuary of Demeter and Kore, located in the city quarter of San Francesco Bisconti, in Morgantina.